VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Model Architecture

 \subsection{Baselines}

-Both TTT-IM and TTT-EX use \texttt{t\_ep} = 1, projection dimension \( d' = 64 \), and learning rates \(\eta \) of 0.1 and 1.0, respectively, selected via hyperparameter tuning.
-TTT-IM uses no sliding window during inference ($k = 0$), whereas TTT-IM uses a sliding window of size 8 ($k = 7$).
-CLIP-FT shares the same architecture as our method but excludes the adaptation module and self-supervised loss.
-It uses a frozen CLIP encoder, followed by a linear projection and a two-layer MLP to predict task progress.
+\textsc{VITA} uses \( t_{\mathrm{ep}}= 1 \), projection dimension \( d' = 64 \), and learning rates \(\eta \) of 0.1, selected via hyperparameter tuning as described previously. \textsc{CLIP-FT} follows VITA's architecture, but excludes the adaptation module and self-supervised loss.
+In particular, \textsc{CLIP-FT} uses a frozen \textsc{CLIP} encoder, followed by a linear projection and a two-layer MLP to predict task progress.
 The model is trained with standard supervised regression, without meta-learning or test-time adaptation.
-To increase expressivity, it uses an 8$\times$ larger projection matrix and 10$\times$ more training steps than our method~\cite{ lin2022evl}.
-For VLM-RM, we use a baseline prompt that describes the environment.
-For both GVL-0S and GVL-1S, we use the latest version of Gemini 1.5 Pro, \texttt{gemini-1.5-pro-latest}~\cite{Reid2024Gemini1U}, whereas the original GVL implementation used an earlier release, \texttt{gemini-1.5-pro}.
-We also evaluated GVL using the open-source autoregressive VLM \texttt{Qwen-VL 2.5}~\cite{qwen2.5}, which failed to overcome temporal bias despite frame shuffling, while GPT-4o~\cite{Hurst2024GPT4oSC} consistently declined to produce scalar progress estimates in our setup.
-All evaluations followed the prompt template introduced in the original GVL work~\cite{ma2024vlm}.
+To increase expressivity, it uses an 8$\times$ larger projection matrix and 10$\times$ more training steps than our method~\citep{ lin2022evl}.
+For VLM-RM, we use a baseline prompt that describes the environment. \textsc{CLIP-GRU} follows VITA’s architecture (frozen \textsc{CLIP} encoder and regression head $h$), but replaces the test-time adaptation module $f_{\text{adapt}}$ with a Gated Recurrent Unit (GRU) module that explicitly encodes temporal history through recurrent hidden states.
+The GRU module has a single layer with hidden size 64, and its final hidden state is passed to the regression head $h$.
+For both\textsc{GVL-0S} and \textsc{GVL-1S}, we use the latest version of Gemini 1.5 Pro, \texttt{gemini-1.5-pro-latest}~\citep{team2024gemini}, whereas the original GVL implementation used an earlier release, \texttt{gemini-1.5-pro}.
+We also evaluated GVL using the open-source autoregressive VLM \texttt{Qwen-VL 2.5}~\citep{qwen2.5}, which failed to overcome temporal bias despite frame shuffling, while GPT-4o~\citep{hurst2024gptshort} consistently declined to produce scalar progress estimates in our setup.
+All evaluations followed the prompt template introduced in the original GVL work~\citep{ma2024vlm}.